tommysullivan/ts-injector/lib/test-portal/readme.md

 Running a Test

+    - Ability to run against multiple clusters in parallel within one process
     - Ability to specify the "Cluster Under Test" for a given test run
     - Ability to attach, automatically or during manual testing, supporting test data
     - Ability to run new test (hardcoded at first) with web UI (workaround: run test locally and PUT it to the server or view in local server)